 - Keep your outdoor A/C component clean.
 Turn off the outdoor unit, then gently clean debris away with a garden hose.

 For more information on how to keep upstairs cool or to learn more about other home comfort issues, contact the pros at Apollo Home Heating, Cooling and Plumbing.
 Our experienced technicians have served the greater Cincinnati area since 1910.
+Need AC repair?
+Our HVAC technicians handle air conditioning repairs for any brand.

 Image via Shutterstock.com